michelemarzollo/sssd_speculator/README.md

 to go below the order of minutes, unless you are in specific settings and you know that the data might be reused immediately.
 * `vocab_size`: same as in Writer.
 Can be bigger than the actual size, but not smaller.
-* `prompt_tokens_in_datastore`: the last `prompt_tokens_in_datastore` tokens of each prompt will be added to the live datastore when it's updated, together with the self output.
+* `max_batch_size`: the maximum number of sequences that will be processed in parallel.
+Optional, will not crash if exceeded.
-* `max_topk`: maximum breadth of each node in the final verification trie.
-Needed for compatibility with SGLang KV-cache allocation, not needed outside from SGLang.
+* `prompt_tokens_in_datastore`: for the live datastore, how many tokens from the prompt to save together with the self output.

 #### How to use the input/self_output